davidvdev/responsive-web-design-exercise/README.md

 ## Breakpoints

-Breakpoints are just a set (usually 3-5) of viewport widths, that you use in conjunction with media queries.
+Breakpoints are just a set of viewport widths (usually 3-5) , that you use in conjunction with media queries.

 You want your website to react predictably - therefore you should decide when you want your media queries to do their magic, and stick to that same set.

-Here's what [bootstrap](https://getbootstrap.com/docs/4.1/layout/overview/), the most popular CSS framework uses:
+Here's what [bootstrap](https://getbootstrap.com/docs/4.1/layout/overview/), the most popular CSS framework uses as its breakpoints:

 ```css
 /* Small devices (landscape phones, 576px and up) */